finijas01/p8105_final.github.io/proposal.md

 ## The intended final products

 1. Interactive maps and dashboard (See “Visualization”)

-2. A report that fits a linear regression model and summarizes exploratory analysis results with corresponding plots.
+2. A report that summarizes exploratory analysis results with corresponding plots, fits three linear regression models about different types of violation rate and relevant interpretations.

 ## The anticipated data sources